wp-plugins/cs-shop/readme.txt

 1. Create a new page, Please write a short code `[csshop service="rakuten"]` to that page.
 (This is the case you select the Rakuten.)
 1. Please visit the page that you created.
 Categories of the affiliate service that you set should be displayed.

 This is the most simple configuration steps.
 Short code to a variety of attributes can be set.
-Please show 'Shortcode Example' page.
+Please read 'Shortcode Example' section.

 == Changelog ==

+= 1.0 =
+* Change from "+sales" to "-sales" the value of the sort attribute.

 = 0.9.9 =
 * Add "embed" mode.